 Spearmint is native to Europe.
 It was introduced to the United States along with peppermint by way of the colonists who brought them to use both medicinally and for cooking.
 It grows well in most temperate climates, and like its peppermint cousin grows rather well, spreading itself out over any nearby plants.
 Curly mint is best grown in a container or pot.
 Curly mint leaves are where the plant concentrates its essential oils, which contain menthol and flavonoids.
 Though these oils appeal to humans, they can be used as a repellent for insects.

-People have spotted Curly Mint using the Specialty Produce app for iPhone and Android.
+Someone spotted Curly Mint using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.